 Rain is a scarce commodity in Cape Verde.
 On some of the islands it sometimes only rains one or two days in the whole year.
 This makes it difficult for gardeners and farmers, who need the rain to grow crops.
 The rainy season is normally August and September.
-This year there hasn’t been much rain but even the small amount that there has been has helped.
-Rain is welcome in Cape Verde.
-Here is a field of maze growing on Santo Antão, which has benefitted even from such little rain.
-So, after the rain, there will be food to harvest.
+This year there has been very little rain, but even a small amount is better than nothing.
+Rain is welcomed in Cape Verde.
+Here is a field of maze growing on Santo Antão, which has benefitted from some rain.
+So there will be food to harvest, even if it is not on the scale most of us are used to.

 More improvements for transportation and travel within Cape Verde are on the horizon.
 The government of Cape Verde has initiated a tender for a study on the port facilities at Porto Novo on the island of Santo Antão.
 The study will look into to the feasibility of expanding the port and improving navigation.
 It will also consider the costs of any works it identifies.